andreaswatch/EspHomeVoipLib/README.md

   level: DEBUG
 ```

+## Waveshare ESP32-P4 Dev Board (ES8311)

+If you use the Waveshare ESP32-P4 Dev Board with an ES8311 codec, the Waveshare default I2S pin mapping is:

+- MCLK: GPIO13
+- BCLK / SCLK: GPIO12
+- LRCK (WS): GPIO10
+- DIN (DATA_IN / DSDIN): GPIO9
+- DOUT (DATA_OUT / ASDOUT): GPIO11
+- PA_Ctrl (power amp enable): GPIO53

+This mapping is the hardware default on the Waveshare dev board; use it in your YAML as shown in `p4sip.yaml` / `example_esp32p4.yaml`.
+If you are using another dev board or a custom breakout, verify the board schematic and use the correct pins for LRCLK/BCLK/DIN/DOUT and, if necessary, connect MCLK as well.

+To quickly test the microphone input on that board, use `i2s_test.yaml` (the included example in this repo).
+It uses the Waveshare ES8311 mapping and logs the microphone sample size when the mic is started.

 ## Testen mit ESPHome in Docker

 Um die Komponente zu testen, ohne ESPHome global zu installieren, verwenden Sie Docker: